 On Sunday, 26 June 2016, the 9,472 TEU Cosco Shipping Panama was the first Panamax-plus container vessel to transit the Panama Canal.
-Opening some three years late, at a cost in excess of U.S. $ 5.25 billion, the new locks give container ships (neo-panamax) carrying approximately 13,000 TEU's all-water access from Asia to the important US East Coast ports and inland markets.
+Opening some three years late, at a cost above the U.S. $ 5.25 billion, the new locks give container ships (neo-Panamax) carrying approximately 13,000 TEUs all-water access from Asia to the critical US East Coast ports and inland markets.

 The Panama Canal Authority (ACP) is trumpeting the values of faster transit times and 2-way traffic.

-This neo-panamax sized third lane promises more transits; potentially doubling the Canal's annual capacity.
-This result is increased revenue for Panama while bringing more cargo to the US East Coast and Caribbean ports faster and cheaper.
+This neo-panamax-sized third lane promises more transits, potentially doubling the Canal's annual capacity.
+This result increases Panama's revenue while bringing more cargo to the US East Coast and Caribbean ports faster and cheaper.

 Diversion of Cargo to the Gulf & East Coast?

-However the Canal expansion will change these figures; international trade experts such as CH Robinson and Rosemont College's Professor Andrew Lubin expect that within the year, some 10-14% of container traffic from Asia into the United States will be diverted from US West Coast ports to the Gulf and East Coast ports.
-“The neo-panamaxs will keep the rates low in order to attract cargo,” Lubin told Xeneta,” and the direct shipments to the East Coast give the shippers an economically viable option to the West Coast labor unions.”
+However, the Canal expansion will change these figures; international trade experts such as CH Robinson and Rosemont College's Professor Andrew Lubin expect that within the year, some 10-14% of container traffic from Asia into the United States will be diverted from the US West Coast ports to the Gulf and East Coast ports.
+“The neo-Panamax will keep the rates low to attract cargo,” Lubin told Xeneta,” and the direct shipments to the East Coast give the shippers an economically viable option to the West Coast labor unions.”

 Possible Drop in Rates to Attract Cargo

-While I, myself, am still not sure at the moment of the imapct as it is too soon to tell, one theory is that this could put pressure on rates as more ships can now compete into the US East Coast, and as the newly arriving fleets of 18-20,000 TEU mega ships cause more cascading, one of the logical consequences could perhaps be that carriers would drop their rates in order to attract cargo.
+While I, myself, am still not sure at the moment of the impact as it is too soon to tell, one theory is that this could put pressure on rates as more ships can now compete on the US East Coast.
+As the newly arriving fleets of 18-20,000 TEU mega ships cause more cascading, one of the logical consequences could perhaps be that carriers would drop their rates to attract cargo.

-The cascading has already begun: earlier this week MSC announced they're re-deploying their 13,000 TEU vessels to their secondary lanes; South America West Coast, West Africa, and India in order to make room for their 4 newly-arriving 18-20,000 TEU megas that will complement the Maersk megas they share as part of the 2M Alliance.
+The cascading has already begun: earlier this week, MSC announced they're re-deploying their 13,000 TEU vessels to their secondary lanes; South America, West Coast, West Africa, and India, to make room for their 4 newly-arriving 18-20,000 TEU Megas that will complement the Maersk Megas they share as part of the 2M Alliance.

-The continued low crude oil prices exacerbate the vessel-oversupply.
-Two years ago, one of the advantages of the Megas was their fuel efficiency, but today's low bunker prices hurt the carriers more than help them as the 6,000-8,000 TEU ships are kept in service since they can still operate economically against the megas.
+The continued low crude oil prices exacerbate the vessel oversupply.
+Two years ago, one of the advantages of the Megas was their fuel efficiency.
+Still, today's low bunker prices hurt the carriers more than help them as the 6,000-8,000 TEU ships are kept in service since they can still operate economically against the megas.

 This serves to keep more capacity afloat and in service.

-As stated earlier, the consequence of the expansion is too soon to tell, but it is a theory that we could possibly be seeing further impact on rates although we currently see a rally from Q2.
+As stated earlier, the consequence of the expansion is too soon to tell, but it is a theory that we could possibly be seeing the further impact on rates, although we currently see a rally from Q2.

-How Much More Cargo Will The Panama Canal Bring to The US East Coast?
+How Much Cargo Will The Panama Canal Bring to The US East Coast?

-The expanded Panama Canal officially opened June 26th with much fanfare.
-Vessels holding 5,000 to 14,000 containers are now able to pass through its channel thus allowing for greater opportunities for more US ports.
+The expanded Panama Canal officially opened on June 26th with much fanfare.
+Vessels holding 5,000 to 14,000 containers can now pass through its channel, thus allowing for greater opportunities for more US ports.
 In the latest Twitter survey, we asked if diversion of container traffic is expected from the US West coast to the Gulf and East coast ports.

 The results were mixed as many people remain uncertain of what to expect however, the majority of respondents, 36% of the total responses, believed 1% to 7% of container volume could transfer away from the West coast ports.
-This was followed with 28% of respondents indicating that more than 15% of container volume could be diverted to Gulf and East Coast ports while 27% noted an 8% to 14% diversion and 9% of responses indicating there will be no diversion.
+This was followed by 28% of respondents indicating that more than 15% of container volume could be diverted to Gulf and East Coast ports, while 27% noted an 8% to 14% diversion, and 9% of responses indicated there will be no diversion.

-The US West Coast ports do not appear to be overly concerned by this potential diversion.
-In fact, the two largest ports, Los Angeles and Long Beach are already preparing for the next generation of vessels that can hold up to 21,000 containers, which the Panama Canal cannot handle.
+The US West Coast ports do not appear overly concerned by this potential diversion.
+In fact, the two largest ports, Los Angeles and Long Beach, are already preparing for the next generation of vessels that can hold up to 21,000 containers, which the Panama Canal cannot handle.

-With the trend of carriers employing ever larger ships in the global fleet, it comes as no small surprise that the infrastructure in ports all around the world are in need of some rather serious upgrades to be able to accommodate the new mammoth vessels.
-And, at long last, the Panama Canal will also be reflecting these new ship sizes as well.
+With the trend of carriers employing ever larger ships in the global fleet, it is no surprise that the infrastructure in ports all around the world needs some rather severe upgrades to accommodate the new mammoth vessels.
+And, at long last, the Panama Canal will also reflect these new ship sizes.

-The Panama Canal, originally constructed almost a century ago, has been a vital link for the Pacific and Atlantic oceans and has had a major effect on global trade by cutting down transportation times, allowing oceanic freight carriers to forgo having to circumnavigate the length of South America.
-However, with the new mega ships hitting the water, the Canal is becoming less and less viable, simply unable to handle the sheer magnitude of the new ships.
+The Panama Canal, constructed almost a century ago, has been a vital link for the Pacific and Atlantic oceans and has had a major effect on global trade by cutting down transportation times, allowing oceanic freight carriers to forgo having to circumnavigate the length of South America.
+However, with the new mega-ships hitting the water, the Canal is becoming less and less viable, unable to handle the sheer magnitude of the new ships.
 However, that’s all going to change.

 A Guessing Game

-Depending on how you look at it, there is one of two things that can happen in this scenario.
-The first, is that freight rates will simply drop.
-Being able to use the Canal again means that carriers will be able to cut down a significant portion of their transit time, thus lowering the overall price for moving freight to the U.S. East and West coasts.
-This might come as something of a concern for carriers, as freight rates have been struggling in some cases, and outright failing in others.
+Depending on how you look at it, one of two things can happen in this scenario.
+The first is that freight rates will simply drop.
+Using the Canal again means carriers can cut down a significant portion of their transit time, thus lowering the overall price for moving freight to the U.S. East and West coasts.
+This might concern carriers, as freight rates have been struggling in some cases and outright failing in others.

-The second option, is that the Canal expansion will simple create an influx of new opportunities.
-Think about it, smaller carrier companies are afforded a great deal more flexibility by being able to use the Canal, and can thereby spur on global trade.
-It also allows manufacturers to restructure their supply chains, distribution centers, and even their operating radius, taking advantage of the lower costs of transportation.
+The second option is that the Canal expansion will simply create an influx of new opportunities.
+Think about it; smaller carrier companies are afforded much more flexibility by using the Canal and can spur global trade.
+It also allows manufacturers to restructure their supply chains, distribution centers, and even their operating radius, taking advantage of the lower transportation costs.

-As it stands, there simply too many variables to make any hard and fast conclusions as to what the Panama expansion will mean for carriers.
+There are too many variables to make hard and fast conclusions about what the Panama expansion will mean for carriers.
 However, it would be safe to say that there won’t be any great flood of changes in freight rates.
 Change like this moves ponderously slow, as businesses simply can’t reroute their logistics overnight.
-As the Port of Houston’s chief commercial officer, Ricky Kunz said, “We don’t expect a tidal wave of cargo because of the canal, but we do anticipate continued incremental growth.”
+As the Port of Houston’s chief commercial officer, Ricky Kunz said, “We don’t expect a tidal wave of cargo because of the canal, but we anticipate continued incremental growth.”